Siege of Calais (1596): Citadel of Calais

 On Wednesday 24 April the Spanish troops led by Don Luis de Velasco stormed the citadel.
 All fought with great courage but the French forces could not match the skill and experience of the professional Spanish and Walloon assault force.
-The French lost thousands of men in the assault, and a great part were taken prisoners.
-The Spanish lost around 200 dead and wounded.
+At the assault died the Spanish captains Juan Álvarez de Sotomayor and Hernando de Isla, and was seriously injured Diego de Durango.
 The Governor of Calais, Seigneur de Widessan, and some of his captains, were executed.
 Into the citadel, the Spaniards took a valuable treasure, composed, among other things, of a large amount of gold and silver coins, horses, and a great quantity of gunpowder and supplies.
 With the capture of the citadel the whole city was under Spanish control, and the hopes of Henry IV to retain the city under his control vanished.

 The capture of the citadel of Calais was the first military action of the collecting cartons of the Flemish artist Jan Snellinck, designed for a series of tapestries known as The battles of Archduke Albert, now owned by Patrimonio Nacional.

-Consequences
+Aftermath

 The conquest of the city by the Spanish Army of Flanders, led by Archduke Albert, was a resounding victory, and a severe blow to Henry IV of France, and his Protestant allies.
 Calais was of strategic importance, for it gave Spain an excellent port to control the English Channel, along with Dunkirk.
 Having left behind a strong garrison, Albert advanced with the army to the nearby stronghold of Ardres.

-The French defenders offered stiff resistance, but on 23 May were forced to surrender to the clear superiority of the Spanish forces.
-The day before the Spanish capture of Ardres, La Fère finally fell to Henry IV's troops, after an honorable surrender of the Franco-Spanish-Catholic troops commanded by Don Álvaro de Osorio.
-The next target of Albert was Hulst, in toe Dutch front.
-In the middle of July, the assault on the town was launched, and little more than a month later, Hulst capitulated to the Spaniards, despite the efforts of Prince Maurice of Nassau to relieve the city.
+The French defenders offered stiff resistance, but on 23 May were forced to surrender due to the clear superiority of the Spanish forces.
+The day before the Spanish capture of Ardres, La Fère finally fell to Henry IV's troops, after an honorable surrender of the Spanish-Catholic League troops commanded by Don Álvaro de Osorio.
+The next target of Albert was Hulst, on the Dutch front.
+In the middle of July, the assault on the town was launched, and Hulst capitulated to the Spaniards a little over a month later, despite the efforts of Prince Maurice of Nassau to relieve the city.

-Calais was under Spanish control for two years, when it was ceded by Spain to French control after the Peace of Vervins in 1598.
+Calais was under Spanish control for two years, being was returned to French control after the Peace of Vervins in 1598.